emsr888-source/Unscroller/READ_ME_FIRST.md

-# 📱 Creator Mode - Installation Complete! 🎉
+# 📱 Unscroller - Installation Complete! 🎉

 ## 🚀 TL;DR - What Can You Do RIGHT NOW?